-You gotta know your girls and make your plan accordingly.
-What do I mean by that?
-Is it Hiking?
+Well, you gotta know your girls and plan accordingly.
+Start with what they like to do.
+Hiking?
 Beach?
 Shopping?
 Zip-lining?
 Sightseeing?
 Ski Poles?
-Even if there’s more than one answer to that question, it helps whittle down the options.
+Even if there’s more than one answer it helps whittle down the options.

 Next qualifying question: How long of a hall-pass can you all get (AKA a get-out-of-jail-free card)?
 Does it need to be a girls’ weekend trip?
 Are we talkin’ a girls vacation?
 You have to work with what’s written on the hall-pass.

 Ok!
 This is getting exciting!
-You and your BFF’s of a unique size group, who like to do the things you like to do (whatever those have been sorted out to be), are ready to pick the destination for your weekend/vacation girls trip to…
+You and your BFF’s, who like to do similar things (whatever those have been sorted out to be), are now ready to pick the destination for your weekend/vacation girls trip to…

 Where are you going?